Rural Housing Service, USDA.

 (g) Provide a set of goals, strategies, and anticipated outcomes for the intermediary's program.
 Outcomes should be expressed in quantitative or observable terms such as low-income housing complexes rehabilitated or low-income housing units preserved, and should relate to the purpose of this demonstration program; and

-(h) Providing technical assistance to ultimate recipients is not required as part of this program.
-However if the intermediary provides technical assistance, the intermediary will provide specific information as to how and what type of technical assistance the intermediary will provide to the ultimate recipients and potential ultimate recipients.
-For instance describe the qualifications of the technical assistance providers, the nature of technical assistance that will be available, and expected and committed sources of funding for technical assistance.
+(h) Provide specific information as to whether and how the intermediary will ensure that technical assistance is made available to ultimate recipients and potential ultimate recipients.
+Describe the qualifications of the technical assistance providers, the nature of technical assistance that will be available, and expected and committed sources of funding for technical Start Printed Page 48373assistance.
 If other than the intermediary itself, describe the organizations providing such assistance and the arrangements between such organizations and the intermediary.